-Knockloughrim Primary School has an inclusive ethos and actively seeks to promote the inclusion of all children.
-We approach inclusion as an integral part of all of our school policies including our SEN policy, school development plan, our accessibility plan and policies relating to e.g., discipline, bullying and pastoral care.
+All schools should have an inclusive ethos and actively seek to promote the inclusion of all children.
+Schools should approach inclusion as an integral part of all school policies including the school's SEN policy, school development plan, the school's accessibility plan and policies relating to e.g., discipline, bullying and pastoral care.